Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Multicollinearity: see Collinearity.

-Multigroup analysis: a type of moderator analysis where the moderator variable is categorical (usually with two categories) and is assumed to potentially affect all relationships in the structural model; it tests whether parameters (mostly path coefficients) differ significantly between two groups.
-Research has proposed a range of approaches to multigroup analysis, which rely on the bootstrapping or permutation procedure.
+Multigroup analysis: a type of moderator analysis where the moderator variable is categorical (usually with two categories) and is assumed to potentially affect all relationships in the structural model; it tests whether parameters (mostly path coefficients) differ significantly between two or more groups.
+Research has proposed a range of approaches to multigroup analysis, which rely on the bootstrapping and permutation procedures.

 Multiple mediation analysis: describes a mediation analysis in which multiple mediator variables are being included in the model.